k-u-bux/kubux-wallpaper-generator/readme.md

 - **Browse Gallery**: Scroll through your wallpaper collection in the right panel
 - **Preview Images**: Click any thumbnail to preview it in full size
 - **Set Wallpaper**: Select an image and click "Set Wallpaper" to apply it to your desktop
-- **Delete Images**: Remove unwanted images by selecting them and clicking "Delete"
+- **Delete Images**: Remove unwanted images by selecting them and clicking "Delete".
+Note: the curated wallpaper collection is maintained as a directory of symlinks to the actual image files.
+Removing an image from the wallpaper collection will not destroy the image file but it will just remove the symlink to it.
 - **Add Images**: Import existing images from your computer by clicking "Add"
 - **Examine Images**: Right-click on thumbnails to open the image viewer with zoom capabilities